sangh/LaserShow/README.md

     setTarget( 3, 0 )

-Which will use peripheral # 3 and index # 0, and already knows the ID of the setTarget command.
-Really all of these convenience functions just call `rawSendCmd`.
-You can always use this function directly by looking up the peripheral ID, command ID, and argument; there is no error checking, so really you can pass it any three bytes and it will send them, like this:
+Which will use peripheral # 3 and index # 0, and already knows the ID of the setTarget command (if it changes in header.py, then it must also be changed here).
+Really all of these convenience functions just call `sendCmd`.
+You can always use this function directly by looking up the peripheral ID, command ID, and argument, like this:

-    rawSendCmd( 255, 0, 134 )
+    sendCmd( 255, 0, 134 )

 You should be able to build any functions you want off of this.
+If you need to send an arbitrary set of three bytes you can use `rawSend(...)` instead, but you need a host/port that already has an open socket.

 As a more concrete example let's say you wanted to move the stepper motor with ID # 10 one tick clockwise, you would look up the ID of that command (my random numbers say it's 99), and then run this:

-    rawSendCmd( 10, 99, 1 )
+    sendCmd( 10, 99, 1 )

 A More Complete Description of the Protocol
 -------------------------------------------

 Every command sent to the hardware is sent in 3 byte chunks.
-Which means you can always read 3 bytes (with a really really short timeout in case something breaks while reading with a buffer clear) and then do the processing on those three at a time.
+Which means the HW can always read 3 bytes (with a really really short timeout in case something breaks while reading with a buffer clear) and then do the processing on those three at a time.